Enabling PHP warnings and error notices for WordPress

 Editing wp-config.php

-One more way is by directly editing the wp-config.php file of your WordPress installation.
-In there you should add the following lines:
+Another way is by directly editing the wp-config.php file of your WordPress installation.
+In there, you should add the following lines:

 // Enable WP_DEBUG mode